carpentries/amy/docs/users_guide/community_index.md

 [image]

 If you have completed your training, you will see a page like this.
 You may submit your "Get Involved" step here, to be evaluated by The Carpentries Instructor Training team.
-The Instructor Training team will also record your status in completing the Teaching Demo and Welcome Session requirements.
+The Instructor Training team will also record your status in completing the Teaching Demo and Welcome Session requirements and award your certificate upon completion of all three steps.

 **Please allow 7-10 days for each of these steps to be evaluated and recorded.**